MicrosoftDocs/azure-dev-docs/articles/ai/gen-ai-concepts-considerations-developers.md

 Each LLM model (for example, GPT-3.5, GPT-3.5 Turbo, or GPT-4) usually has a different price, which reflects the amount of computation required to process and generate tokens.
 Many times, price is presented as "price per 1,000 tokens" or "price per 1 million tokens."

-This pricing model has a significant impact on how you design the user interactions and the amount of preprocessing and post-processing you add.
+This pricing model has a significant effect on how you design the user interactions and the amount of preprocessing and post-processing you add.

 ## System prompts vs. user prompts